 2. When cooking garlic in a recipe that calls for sauteeing at the beginning of the recipe, make sure that you do this over low to moderate heat.
 Cook the garlic slowly so that it infuses the oil with its rich flavor.
 Don't let the garlic brown or it will spoil the aroma and the garlic flavor will be bitter.

 3. You can mince or slice garlic -- it really won't matter.
 The effect will be the same and it simply has to do with how you want the garlic to look in your finished recipe.

 Here's how to slice or mince your garlic:

 4. Some sauces such as pestos call for raw garlic.
 Again, using the freshest garlic possible is key.
 This will give your dishes the bold, full flavored effect that many crave (including me).

 5. Roasting garlic will soften and sweeten the flavor.
-I love to use roasted garlic in sauces and dishes where I don't want that full, powerful garlic taste.
+I love to use roasted garlic (recipe and video at link) in sauces and dishes where I don't want that full, powerful garlic taste.